Ronnie Dixon

-Ronnie Christopher Dixon (born May 10, 1971) is an American former professional football defensive lineman who played four seasons in the National Football League (NFL) for the New Orleans Saints, Philadelphia Eagles, New York Jets, and Kansas City Chiefs.
-He was selected by the Saints in the sixth round of the 1993 NFL draft.
+Ronnie Christopher Dixon (born May 10, 1971) is an American former professional football player who was a defensive lineman for four seasons in the National Football League (NFL) for the New Orleans Saints, Philadelphia Eagles, New York Jets, and Kansas City Chiefs.
+He played college football for the Cincinnati Bearcats and was selected by the Saints in the sixth round of the 1993 NFL draft.
 He currently lives in Cincinnati, Ohio, where he works as a readymix concrete truck driver.

 Career

 Dixon was traded on April 18, 1997, by the Eagles to the Jets for the 1997 seventh round pick later used to draft Koy Detmer.